SIGNATURE NEWBORN SESSION PREP GUIDE

 What if my baby doesn’t settle well?

 It’s really important that you read this prep guide in full before your session to ensure we get the best outcome possible.
-It is the parent’s/guardian’s responsibility to ensure that these guidelines are followed (feeding/sleep advice etc.) as I can only capture images of your baby when they are settled.
+Following this guidance really helps us achieve the best possible outcome from your session, as I can only photograph your baby when they are settled.

 Having said that, I only book one Newborn session a day, so don’t worry, we have plenty of time to get baby settled and to achieve a lovely gallery of images.
 On rare occasions, if baby doesn’t seem to be settling at all after the first hour or two and I’m unable to get many photographs, I may advise that it would be best to reschedule the session to take place on another day instead (within 14 days, subject to availability).